My Pool Maintenance Schedule with Printable Checklist

 Check the skimmer baskets

-Lift the lid off of the skimmer baskets to see if there are leaves or other debris in it.
-If there are more than just a few then remove the skimmer basket and empty the contents.
+Lift the lids off of the skimmer baskets to see if there are leaves or other debris in them.
+If there are more than a few, remove the basket and empty its contents.

 Check for problems

-Walk around the pool and visually inspect it to see if any algae is building up on the sides or any other obvious problem.
-If there is then you will need to do something about it, probably by doing a full weekly clean.
+Walk around the pool and visually inspect it to see if any algae is building up on the sides or if there is any other obvious problem.
+If there is, you will need to do something about it, probably by doing a full weekly clean.

 Clean around the pool

-If there are any leaves or other debris in the immediate area around the pool then sweep or pick them up to prevent them from being blown into the pool by the wind.
+If leaves or other debris are in the immediate area around the pool, sweep or pick them up to prevent them from being blown into the pool by the wind.

 Consider the pool temperature

-If the weather is not so warm then you may wish to pull the solar pool cover over to preserve water heat, if you have one.
+If the weather is not so warm, you may wish to pull the solar pool cover over to preserve water heat, if you have one.
 Conversely, if the pool cover is on and the pool temperature is high then you may wish to roll it up.

 Twice weekly pool maintenance tasks